jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 - Overlays detected ship boxes on Sentinel-1 SAR images.
 - Generates georeferenced ship detection maps.

-This notebook is used to produce YOLO-only ship detection figures.
+This script is used to produce YOLO-only ship detection figures.

 ---